Energy in Ethiopia: Hydropower

 The levelized cost of electricity is often considered to be lowest for hydropower if compared to other possible types of electricity generation.
 In addition, hydropower is by far the most favorable way of producing electricity when looking at the energy returned on energy invested.
 This makes hydropower a favorable source of energy.

 On the other hand, Ethiopia is often affected by droughts.
-Ethiopia is the one of the most-drought prone countries in the world.
+Ethiopia is one of the most-drought prone countries in the world.
 Hydropower projects (dams) help set up irrigation projects in certain parts of Ethiopia while buffering the impact of droughts.
 It is official policy to fully utilize hydropower in Ethiopia in combination with irrigation, so the double-positive effect of getting both cheap energy and sufficient water explains the focus on hydropower projects.

 Ethiopia in 2013 assumed a total economically feasible potential of 45 GW of hydropower.
 For a decent capacity factor of 0.4, one could expect an electrical energy generation of 158 TWh per annum in case of full exploitation of the feasible potential, which fits the expected numbers put forward by the Ethiopian Ministry of Water and Energy.
 8.5% of the 45 GW of assumed hydrowoper potential of Ethiopia was exploited in 2017, the additional irrigation area gained through these hydropower installations is unknown outside Ethiopia.

 Only 28% of the installed power is located in river basins (Atbara, Blue Nile, Sobat River) discharging into the River Nile, while the same basins contribute 64% to the economically feasible hydropower potential of 45 GW.
 One of the reasons for this imbalance is water politics in the Nile Basin.
 Ethiopia delivers roughly 81% of water volume to the Nile through the river basins of the Blue Nile, Sobat River and Atbara.
 In 1959, Egypt and Sudan signed a bilateral treaty, the 1959 Nile Waters Agreement, which gave both countries exclusive maritime rights over the Nile waters.
 Ever since, Egypt under international law vetoed almost all projects in Ethiopia that sought to utilize the local Nile tributaries.
 This had the effect of discouraging external financing of hydropower and irrigation projects in western Ethiopia, thereby impeding water resource-based economic development projects.
 External financing for hydropower projects in other Ethiopian river basins was easier to get.